 According to the Morgan Stanley analysis, 220 projects totaling ₹ 1.12 lakh crore have been finished as part of the Sagarmala initiative, 231 projects worth ₹ 2.21 lakh crore are in the process of being implemented, and 351 projects worth ₹ 2.07 lakh crore are now undergoing appraisal.

-In similar vein, national waterways are being developed as more effective and environmentally responsible mode of transportation for both people and freight.
+In a similar vein, national waterways are being developed as a more effective and environmentally responsible mode of transportation for both people and freight.